thunlp/Ouroboros/README.md

 ### Using Ouroboros

-- First, prepare two huggingface transformers models (the target model and draft model).
+- First, prepare two Hugging Face transformers models (the target model and draft model).
 Load the model with `LlamaForCausalLM` from `ouroboros.models`.
 - Then import the generation function `ouroboros` from `ouroboros`.
 - Call the function by the following parameters:
 ```python